Secludedly/ZE-FusionBot/README.md

 - *Server Blacklist, to ban a server from using your bot.*
 - *Send messages using your bot as the speaker.*
 - *Ability to keep track of how many times a user traded with the bots.*
+- *[BatchNormalizer](https://github.com/Secludedly/ZE-FusionBot/commit/490ebca7ef8dc28084dce51b18e9dedfecccac04), which converts Batch Commands into standard Showdown Formats.*
+- *A LanguageHelper that allows users to use foreign names and keywords with multi-language support.*
+- *Bot replies to keywords that show thanks to it, such as a simple "Thank you."*
+- *Bot channel embeds, with custom images for specialized trades like Clone, FixOT, Dump, and Seed commands.*
+- *A notice in embeds about current HOME legality of a user's request.*
+- *An embed that shows who's next in queue in the channel.*
+- *Trade embed that displays Pokemon image, trainer info, moves, Pokemon info & stats, queue position, bot version, and total user trades to date.*
+- *A medals system, that awards a user medals for every 50 trades and logs them, showing awards you've earned upon command.*
+- *"Peak" command that allows an owner to see an image of their Switch right in the Discord channel.*
+- *"Video" command that allows an owner to see a short animated gif of their Switch right in the Discord channel.*

+**GUI DESIGN:**
+- *Animated panel buttons with effects take the place of the standard tabs for Bots/Hub/Logs.*
+- *Each panel button has its own color theme, effect, animation, with fades and color changes.*
+- *Custom icons to differentiate the panel button chosen.*
+- *Animated text on hover for the panel buttons.*
+- *Bot control buttons house a gradiant effect, change color, and shake side-to-side on hover.*
+- *All new fonts, redesigning the feel of the standard vanilla text.*
+- *New images and logos across the GUI.*
+- *Game mode images that appear on the left panel indicating which game environment the program is running.*
+- *Custom Minimize/Maximize/Exit icons in the top-right corner, with color-coded fade effects.*
+- *Text in the left panel to indicate the bot version and current mode environment.*
+- *New custom status icons for the bot controller.*
+- *A dark blue and purple theme in the flat UI style, with themes to soon come.*
+- *New bot controller is now RichTextBox, with custom fonts, colors, and style.*
+- *Bot controller is separated in sections: Bot Address, Trade Type, Bot Status, and Last Log time.*
+- *"Bot Controls" tab has a violet/light pink/white theme.*
+- *"Bot Hub" has a hot pink/violet/ice blue theme.*
+- *"Bot Logs" has an ice blue theme.*
+- *Logs can be right-clicked to copy the text.*
+- *Right-click menu appears on the bot controller when hovering over the status icon.*
+- *No more Windows titlebar or borders, simply drag the program by its top panel.*
+- *Upper-left corner of program contains a new logo image.*
+- *Sleek, clean, stylish, and beautiful.
+The most gorgeous SysBot you'll ever see.*